National Library of Brazil

 Interesting small exhibition of historic and recent paintings of local nature, which proved an unexpected bonus.
 Very pleasant staff.
 Free.
 Security scanners on entry.

-Sarah Williams - a week ago
+Sarah Williams - 3 months ago

 Really beautiful library although, I think the Portuguese Library is better.
 You can't really walk thru the halls of books here just the outside.
 You have to have a "legit" reason to be where the books are.
 You're mostly on the doorways and entrances.
 Probably because they archive EVERY single thing that is printed in Brazil...ever!
 Well, that's what the guide said.
 They have over 12 million items and get more everyday.
 Architecture is awesome and they made some really interesting design choices since the building was built during a time when electricity wasn't widely available.